searchisko/searchisko/configuration/README.md

 		ctl_app start or do git push to openshift repo

 		mysql dcp;
-		delete from Config; delete from Contributor; delete from Project; delete from Provider; delete from TaskStatusInfo;
+		delete from Config; delete from Contributor; delete from Project; delete from Provider; delete from Rating; delete from TaskStatusInfo;
 		exit;

 5. Push all init data